 There are certain damages a spouse can be compensated for even though he/she was not physically injured.
 These damages can be significant losses when the injured spouse has sustained a serious or catastrophic injury.

 - Loss of Consortium (past and future).
-This type of damage is derived from the value that we all get from social interactions with certain legally recognized close relationships, like between spouses.
-Consortium means “the mutual right of the husband and wife to that affection, solace, comfort, companionship, society, assistance, sexual relations, emotional support, love, and felicity necessary to a successful marriage.”
+This type of damage is derived from the value that we all receive from social interactions in certain legally recognized close relationships, like between spouses.
+Under Texas law, consortium means “the mutual right of the husband and wife to that affection, solace, comfort, companionship, society, assistance, sexual relations, emotional support, love, and felicity necessary to a successful marriage.”
 We can all imagine injuries that can be extremely difficult on a marriage, if not completely destructive.
 Texas law recognizes the uninjured spouse can have significant damages and deserves to be compensated for those losses.

 - Value of the Loss of Household Services (past and future).
 This is an element of damage that belongs to the injured person’s spouse by virtue of your injury limitations that affect him/her.
 This includes such things as cooking, cleaning, car maintenance and repairs, household repairs, lawncare, etc. If the injured spouse could previously do these things and now cannot, that’s considered a loss with an economic value to the non-injured spouse.
 Texas law recognizes this loss as a legitimate damage and something recoverable in an injury claim.

 Sometimes an injury to a parent can have a significant effect on a parent-child relationship.
 Texas law recognizes this and allows a child to bring a loss of parental consortium claim under certain limited circumstances.